EATSTEAK/ssu-it-locker/README.md

 - [X] Create CloudFront with CloudFormation and connect route for it
 - [X] Create Proxy with API Gateway with Lambda and S3 Bucket with frontend
 - [X] Create reservation feature
-- [ ] Create beautiful frontend with svelte-material-ui
+- [ ] Create beautiful frontend with tailwindcss
 - [ ] Make administration page
 - [ ] Create Custom endpoint url for service
 - [X] Organize Script for deployment/deletion